watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

     >**Note:** You should receive a message *not authorized to perform this operation*, since you are not connecting from the virtual network.
 It may take a couple of minutes for this to take effect, so refresh the page if you do not receive this message.

      ![image](../images/lab4-24.png)

-## Key takeaways

-Congratulations on completing the lab.
-Here are the main takeaways for this lab.

-+ An Azure storage account contains all your Azure Storage data objects: blobs, files, queues, and tables.
-The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
-+ Azure storage provides several redundancy models including Locally redundant storage (LRS), Zone-redundant storage (ZRS), and Geo-redundant storage (GRS).
-+ Azure blob storage allows you to store large amounts of unstructured data on Microsoft's data storage platform.
-Blob stands for Binary Large Object, which includes objects such as images and multimedia files.
-+ Azure file Storage provides shared storage for structured data.
-The data can be organized in folders.
-+ Immutable storage provides the capability to store data in a write once, read many (WORM) state.
-Immutable storage policies can be time-based or legal-hold.

 ## Learn more with self-paced training